crdschurch/crds-maestro/README.md

 6. Link the assets of your microclient into the maestro project.
 Each microclient will have it's own directory under `crossroads_interface/priv/static/js`, with a name that matches the controller created in Phoenix for the microclient.

-To link the assets for crds-angular and crds-connect:
+So to link the assets for crds-angular and crds-connect:
 ```
  cd crds-maestro/apps/crossroads_interface
  mkdir -p priv/static/js